Ohio Nurse Practice Act (2 Hours)

 [This section covers the OAC 4723-4-08, Standards for applying the nursing process as a licensed practical nurse.]

-Licensed practical nurses contribute to the nursing process as set forth in division (F) of section 4723.01 of the ORC and rules of the board.
-The steps of the nursing process are cyclic in nature, so that the patient’s changing status affects the action of nurses as they assess, plan, implement, and evaluate the patient’s status.
+Licensed practical nurses must contribute to the nursing process as set forth in division (F) of section 4723.01 of the Ohio Revised Code and rules of the OBN.
+The steps of the nursing process are cyclical in nature, so that the patient’s changing status affects the action of LPNs as they assess, plan, implement, and evaluate the patient’s status.
 The LPN collaborates, as appropriate, with the patient, family, significant others, and members of the healthcare team.
-The licensed practical nurse shall use the following standards for applying the nursing process.
+The LPN must use the following standards for applying the nursing process.

 Assessment